flex-max/flex-max.github.io/_posts/2025-03-31-phenorob_talk.md

 author: Felix Maximilian Bauer
 ---

 Doing a PhD is kind of like signing up for a marathon without fully knowing the route.
 Well, in the beginning you have a route or at least a one pager drawing of it, often in the form of the orginal proposal.
-However, in most cases thing to not follow up these nicely paved ways that you thought lay ahead.
+However, in most cases things do not follow up these nicely paved ways that you thought lay ahead.
 There are highs, lows, unexpected detours, and a lot of snacks in between.

 I recently got the chance to share my outcomes in an online PhenoRob graduate talk.
 It was a version of my PhD defense, but with less pressure and more room to zoom out a bit.
 I talked about how plant root systems react to changes in their environment, and how we can actually measure and model all that complexity using a mix of fieldwork, imaging, and simulations.
 Basically, trying to make sense of what’s happening underground (in terms of under the soil surface, not in the hood).